San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 Beyond price, the best purchase decisions factor in how the home will feel to live in day to day and how the area is likely to evolve over time.

-Transit access, walkability, and commute time shape both quality of life and long-term value, since homes near good transit and amenities often command higher prices and see stronger demand.
+Daily life and convenience: Transit access, walkability, and commute time shape both quality of life and long-term value, since homes near good transit and amenities often command higher prices and stronger demand.
+School districts, even if you do not have children, can affect resale value and neighborhood feel, because strong schools attract engaged communities and support prices.

-Planned developments, zoning changes, and new transit or commercial projects can improve convenience but may also add traffic, noise, or density, so it helps to understand what is coming to the area.
+Future change and neighborhood feel: Planned developments, zoning changes, and new transit or commercial projects can improve convenience but may add traffic, noise, or density, so it helps to understand what is coming.
+Neighborhood vibe — safety, noise levels, green space, and community events — strongly influences livability, and walkable, amenity-rich areas often see higher values over time.

 47. How will future projects impact my area?